MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- end of tab-set -->

-#### Example 2: The Print method to customize printing, using a specified printer and settings
+#### Example 2: The Print method to print to a specified printer, using customize print settings

 This example prints the current webpage to a specific printer, using the specified settings.